Route-and-Reason: Scaling Large Language Model Reasoning with Reinforced Model Router: Experiment Details

-\textbf{Detailed information about the benchmarks:} We verify the effectiveness of our framework upon four open-source benchmarks.
-Each benchmark respectively evaluates one aspect of ability of interest, including: \begin{itemize} \item \textbf{(1) Program Synthesis: } We select P3~\cite{schuster2021programming} (\underbar{P}ython \underbar{P}rogramming \underbar{P}uzzle) for evaluation.
+We verify the effectiveness of our framework upon six open-source benchmarks.
+These benchmarks target four distinct aspects of the model's capability, including: \begin{itemize} \item \textbf{(1) Program Synthesis: } We select P3~\citep{schuster2021programming} (\underbar{P}ython \underbar{P}rogramming \underbar{P}uzzle) for evaluation.
 P3 defines each puzzle by a python program \textit{f} and evaluate the concerned ability of program synthesis by checking if the candidate input provided by machines could make \textit{f} return \texttt{True}.
 By a form comprehensible for both humans and machines, it emphasizes on the ability involved during coding process such as syntax correctness and algorithmic reasoning.

 For task decomposer, we randomly choose 1500 puzzles from the original P3 benchmark, and filter out 1085 puzzles with their decomposition results which are valid for SFT training.
 For subtask allocator, we originally randomly select 2000 puzzles and eventally filter out 1687 puzzles with a total number of over 12000 subtask allocation samples as the candidate dataset.
 We choose 4000 subtask allocation samples for SFT training on the subtask allocator.